pivotal/docs-tap/namespace-provisioner/customize-installation.md

      - additional_sources[].git can have secretRef specified for providing auth details for connecting to a private git repository see [Git Authentication for Private repository](use-case3.md) for more details.
 It accepts name, namespace of the secrets and create_export parameters as shown in the example below.
          - name: Name of the secret to be imported to use as valuesFrom in kapp.
          - namespace: Namespace where the secret exists.
          - create_export:  Boolean flag to decide creation of a SecretExport resource in the namespace mentioned above.
 Default value is false.
-If the Secret is already exported by user, make sure it is exported for tap-namespace-provisioning namespace for this feature to work.
+If the secret is already exported, ensure that it is exported for tap-namespace-provisioning namespace.
-     - path needs to start with the prefix _ytt_lib/.
+     - path must start with the prefix _ytt_lib/.
 Namespace Provisioner mounts all the additional sources as a ytt library so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
-The path after the _ytt_lib prefix should be unique across all additional sources but it can be any string value.
+The path after the _ytt_lib prefix can be any string value and must be unique across all additional sources.

      Sample TAP values configuration: